PBnJK/PBnJK.github.io/tags/fact.md

 ---
 title: "Fact"
-categories: fact
+tags: fact
 layout: tag
 ---
 This tag reunites articles that are *not* opinionated.
-Mostly some fun projects I guess?
+Mostly some fun projects, I guess?